mikey-austin/greyd/README.md

   - Have all of the programs in the `greyd` suite be driven by flexible configuration files, in addition to supporting the same command line switches as `spamd` & friends.

-  - Have a clean & modularized internal structure, to facilitate unit & regression testing.
+  - Have a clean & modularized internal structure, to facilitate unit & regression testing (there are currently 398 tests).

+  - Be able to import the same blacklists & whitelists that `spamd` can import.

-The `greyd` suite
+The greyd suite
 -----------------

 `greyd` provides analogous versions of each of the `spamd` programs, namely: